Weasel Creative — Header

 What happens next

 It comes down to solid visual design.
-Content that doesn't need a voiceover to explain what's happening, but is engaging enough to draw people in when there's noise all around them or the volume is off.
-When the visuals can carry the message on their own, the content works wherever it ends up.
-On a phone, at an event, in a sales conversation.
-It just works.
+Content that doesn't need a voiceover to explain what's happening, but is engaging enough to pull people in when there's noise all around or the volume's off.
+Get that right and it carries the message on its own, wherever it ends up.

 And that's when it starts earning its keep.